360 (rapper): Early life

 360 was born on 12 July 1986.
 He attended Luther College in Melbourne's eastern suburbs and graduated from Box Hill Senior Secondary College.

 Music

-2003-2006: Early Career
+2003–2006: Early career

 360 made his first official appearance in 2003 on fellow Australian rapper Infallible's EP A Burning Ambition, on the track "Situation Critical" along with MCs Hunter and Versa.
 The following year, he released his debut solo EP, titled Rarities, in which three of its four tracks featured his rap partner and best friend Pez.

 In 2005, Pez and 360 released a song called "Nutcase", which 360 described as a "fuck around track [that was] written and recorded in one day.
 Trying to make you laugh, or cringe".
-360 was featured on Sydney producers Weapon X and Ken Hell's 2006 mixtape Scar-Non III: Kick To The Head with the song "In Da Chub", a remix of 50 Cent's 2003 hit "In Da Club".
+360 was featured on Sydney producers X & Hell's 2006 mixtape Scar-Non III: Kick To The Head with the song "In Da Chub", a remix of 50 Cent's 2003 hit "In Da Club".